Fact-checked by the Smart Insurance 101 editorial team

 Quick Answer

 Standard homeowners insurance does not cover home-based business losses.
-As of July 2025, the Insurance Information Institute reports that most policies cap business property coverage at just $2,500.
+The Insurance Information Institute reports that most policies cap business property coverage at just $2,500.
 Dedicated home based business insurance fills this gap, typically costing between $500 and $3,000 per year depending on industry and coverage limits.

 Your homeowners policy was written to protect a personal residence, not a revenue-generating operation.
 That distinction creates coverage gaps that can cost business owners tens of thousands of dollars after a single incident.